-Movie romances thrive on the "odd couple" concept: the less the two paramours in question have in common, the more memorable the story.
-We've seen some nutty extremes, from Harold and Maude to King Kong.
-But then there are those cases in which the star pairing elicits a gigantic "What?!"
-I don't just mean a lack of chemistry.
-I mean performers you'd never imagine being in the same room together, much less wooing each other on the silver screen.
+Movie romances thrive on the "odd couple" concept: the less two paramours have in common, the more friction they generate.
+But there are times when the star pairing elicits a gigantic "What?!" from the audience.
+I don't just mean they have a lack of chemistry.
+I mean you'd never imagine them even being in the same room together, much less wooing each other on the silver screen.
 Out of loads of examples, here are nine favorites:

 - JOHN TRAVOLTA and LILY TOMLIN in Moment by Moment.
-Whoever thought, in 1978, that Travolta and Tomlin would convince as star-crossed lovers?
+Whoever thought, in 1978, that Travolta and Tomlin would be convincing as star-crossed lovers?
 Tomlin's longtime companion Jane Wagner, that's who.
 She wrote and directed this turkey.

 - SAMUEL L. JACKSON and JULIETTE BINOCHE in In My Country.
 Not many saw this 2004 drama, in which Jackson played an American journalist and Binoche a South African(!) poet.
 So not many know that the foul-mouthed Tarantino regular and the elegant Gallic Oscar winner hooked up.
 (On screen, that is.)
 Jackson rarely plays a romantic lead; In My Country may suggest why.

 - BARBRA STREISAND and GENE HACKMAN in All Night Long.
-Streisand has long been a polarizing figure, yet '70s audiences could still buy her as the movie girlfriend of Ryan O'Neal or Robert Redford.
+Streisand has long been a polarizing figure, yet '70s audiences bought her as the movie girlfriend of Ryan O'Neal or Robert Redford.
 But pair her up with tough guy Gene Hackman?
 That's what this 1981 fiasco tried to do.
-Even weirder: Streisand's character also goes out with Hackman's son – played by a young Dennis Quaid!
+Even weirder: Streisand's character also dates Hackman's son – played by a young Dennis Quaid!

 - ELVIS PRESLEY and CAROLYN JONES in King Creole.
 I haven't seen all 31 Elvis movies, but I'll bet that King Creole is the only one of any genuine quality.
 Presley's leading ladies were a who's-who of 1960s starlets – Mary Tyler Moore, Nancy Sinatra, Barbara Eden, and of course Ann-Margret – but this 1958 drama placed the King in a doomed affair with the future Morticia Addams.